Pres. Trump faces ‘incitement of insurrection’ impeachment charge

 WASHINGTON (NewsNation Now) — Democratic lawmakers in the House of Representatives have introduced a single charge of impeachment — “incitement of insurrection” — against President Donald Trump over the deadly riot at the U.S. Capitol.

-The Democratic-controlled House is expected to take up the matter as early as Wednesday.
+The Democratic-controlled House is expected to take up the matter Wednesday.
 Passage of the resolution introduced Monday would make Trump, a Republican, the only president in U.S. history to be impeached twice.

+House Majority Leader Steny Hoyer told Democrats on a call Monday that members should plan to return to Washington on Tuesday evening to consider a House resolution calling on Vice President Mike Pence to start the U.S. Constitution’s 25th Amendment process of removing Trump from office.
+That resolution is expected to pass, but Pence is unlikely to act.

 The four-page impeachment bill draws from Trump’s own false statements about his election defeat to Democrat Joe Biden; his pressure on state officials in Georgia to “find” him more votes; and his White House rally ahead of the Capitol siege, in which he encouraged thousands of supporters to “fight like hell” before they stormed the building on Wednesday.